edm00se/blog/_drafts/2015-12-01-task-runners-pt1-intro.md

 ##### You Should Have
 * [git](http://git-scm.com/)
-* a current version of [Node](https://nodejs.org/en/) ~~or [io.js](https://iojs.org/en/)~~ (with npm package manager) *note: [io.js merged with Node](http://www.linuxfoundation.org/news-media/announcements/2015/06/nodejs-foundation-advances-community-collaboration-announces-new) again (ca. June 2015), so probably skip io.js
+* a current version of [Node](https://nodejs.org/en/) <s>or [io.js](https://iojs.org/en/)</s> (with npm package manager) *note: [io.js merged with Node](http://www.linuxfoundation.org/news-media/announcements/2015/06/nodejs-foundation-advances-community-collaboration-announces-new) again (ca. June 2015), so it's probably best to skip io.js if you're not familiar with the distinction
 * familiarity with git (either CLI or SourceTree)
 * an application's client-side / front-end assets against which to work (or follow my next section to clone the necessary parts from a repository of mine)

 ##### A Git Sparse Checkout of An App of Ice and Fire
 This will perform a [git sparse checkout](http://stackoverflow.com/questions/600079/is-there-any-way-to-clone-a-git-repositorys-sub-directory-only/13738951#13738951) of the required web assets and back-end mocking software.
-I am assuming you have a working copy of git installed (fairly recent) and a working install of node or io.js with npm.
+I am assuming you have a working copy of git installed (fairly recent) and a working install of node <s>or io.js</s> with npm.
 Don't worry about bower and json-server, if you don't have them, a command below will install them as a dependency into your local repository, per the specification in the package.json.

 * create a new directory to work from, it will be pulling from a git repository (using the [sparse checkout](http://stackoverflow.com/questions/600079/is-there-any-way-to-clone-a-git-repositorys-sub-directory-only/13738951#13738951))
 * change directory into it